atheros/node-advanced-pool/README.md

 Selecting the appropriate queue class
 -------------------------------------

+Once pool resources runs out, following acquire requests are queued while waiting for resources to get released or created.
 There are currently two queue classes: _SimpleQueue_ and _TimedQueue_.
 Choosing the correct queue for your needs is very important.

 ### SimpleQueue